spryker/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe/implement-stripe-checkout-as-a-hosted-payment-page.md

      link: docs/pbc/all/payment-service-provider/page.version/base-shop/third-party-integrations/stripe/stripe.html
 ---

-Implementing Stripe checkout as a hosted payment page is usually needed if `@CheckoutPage/views/payment/payment.twig` is overwritten on the project level.
-To implement Stripe checkout as a hosted payment page, follow the steps:
+If your shop is live or `@CheckoutPage/views/payment/payment.twig` is overwritten on the project level, follow the steps to prepare your project to implement Stripe checkout as a hosted payment page:

 1. Make sure that a form molecule uses the following code for the payment selection choices: